andrasq/node-qlist/Readme.md

 is faster than an array or a linked list for storing transient data.
 QList is implemented as circular buffer inside an array that is extended as needed.

-Initially designed as a drop-in replacement for the nodejs immediate queue, it had the same append / peek / remove / shift / isEmpty methods.
+Initially designed as a drop-in replacement for the nodejs immediate queue (see the [qtimers](https://npmjs.org/package/qtimers) package), it had the same append / peek / remove / shift / isEmpty methods.
 During the work with setImmediate, the remove method was found to be redundant, and instead removal was folded into the setImmediate callback validity test.